skokielibrary/spl-content/_content/bruce/resources--research-topic.markdown

 [Arts & literature]

 ##Career Center from Tutor.com
 Get tips on job searching and interview prep.
-From 3 to 10 pm daily, upload resumes and cover letters and a career expert will provide feedback in 24 hours.
+From 3 to 10 pm daily, upload resumes and cover letters and a career expert will provide feedback within 24 hours.
 [Job search]

 ##The Careers College